GanGroup/Gan/kai/presentation/script.md

 This presentation is structured into five key sections: Introduction, Historical Models, Theoretical Background, Results, and Discussion.

-In the Introduction, I will provide a brief overview of GANs and the objectives of my thesis.
+In the Introduction, I will provide a brief overview of GAN and the objectives of my thesis.

 Next, in the Historical Models section, I will introduce 3 significant image generation models in recent years.

-In the Theoretical Background section, I will explain the key concepts behind GANs, focusing on the interaction between the generator and discriminator through adversarial training.
+In the Theoretical Background section, I will explain the key concepts behind GAN, focusing on the interaction between the generator and discriminator through adversarial training.

 Following that, I will present the experimental results of our GAN training and evaluate the performance of different architectures.